homeymusic/mami.codi.R/README.md

-While Gabor’s analogy to Heisenberg’s uncertainty was innovative in its application to signal processing, it is important to note that Heisenberg’s uncertainty applies to a purely spatial component (position) and a time-dependent component (momentum).
-Gabor’s framework, however, modifies this principle such that both variables are temporal: a purely temporal component (time) and a time-dependent component (frequency), inviting us to re-explore the power and applicability of this analogy.
+While Gabor’s analogy to Heisenberg’s uncertainty was innovative in its application to signal processing, it is important to note that Heisenberg’s uncertainty applies to a purely space component (position) and a time-dependent component (momentum).
+Gabor’s framework, however, modifies this principle such that both variables are time: a purely time component (time) and a time-dependent component (frequency), inviting us to re-explore the power and applicability of this analogy.

 ”… daß kanonisch konjugierte Größen simultan nur mit einer charakteristischen Ungenauigkeit bestimmt werden können.” — Heisenberg